The Wizard of the Emerald City (2024 film): Critical response

 The film received mixed reviews in the Russian press.

-It was given restrained praise by the authors of the publications KinoPoisk ("The finale, flavored with a solid battle scene on a dilapidated bridge, is capable of touching even the most callous audience"), Film.ru ("The infectious chemistry and organic charm of the quartet of friends and Ellie Smith become an antidote to boomer grumbling"), assessed skeptically by the publications Kommersant ("Beautiful pictures replace each other on the screen, but the characters move from one to another completely mechanically"), Mir Fantastiki ("A film for viewers who are not too picky, for whom colorful pictures and a good message will be enough"), and was crushed by the publications Gazeta.Ru ("Voloshin’s film naturally turns out to be an extremely boring spectacle.
-And what’s worse, it’s incredibly stuffy").
+It was given restrained praise by the authors of the publications KinoPoisk ("The finale, flavored with a solid battle scene on a dilapidated bridge, is capable of touching even the most callous audience"), Film.ru ("The infectious chemistry and organic charm of the quartet of friends and Ellie Smith become an antidote to boomer grumbling"), assessed skeptically by the publications Kommersant ("Beautiful pictures replace each other on the screen, but the characters move from one to another completely mechanically"), Mir Fantastiki ("A film for viewers who are not too picky, for whom colorful pictures and a good message will be enough"), and was crushed by the publications Gazeta.Ru ("Voloshin's film naturally turns out to be an extremely boring spectacle.
+And what's worse, it's incredibly stuffy").

 The Afisha publication compared the film with another Russian fantasy film that came out during the same holidays, Finist.
 The First Warrior (2024), and chose Finist.

 Both positive and negative reviews noted the high quality of the special effects, the fact that the film is intended exclusively for children, and often criticized the fact that only the first half of the book's plot was included in the film.

 Sequel

 The premiere of the second part of the film, entitled The Wizard of the Emerald City.
-The Wicked Witch (onscreen as The Wizard of the Emerald City.
+The Great and Terrible (onscreen as The Wizard of the Emerald City.
 Part II), will take place on January 1, 2027.